-Roblox is a “social platform for play” that allows people to create games for the public using Roblox’s digital tools, called Roblox Studio.
-There are literally millions of games on Roblox, most of which are designed for multiplayer play, though parents can turn off Roblox’s social features.
-Roblox may be your child’s first experience with digital socializing, which gives you a hands-on opportunity to help your child develop good digital habits that will last a lifetime.
+Roblox is an online entertainment platform for play that allows people to create games for the public using Roblox’s digital tool known as Roblox Studio.
+There are literally millions of games on Roblox.
+Though parents can turn off its social features, Roblox may be your child’s first experience with digital socializing, which gives you a hands-on opportunity to help your child develop good digital habits that will last a lifetime.
 Your child will probably first experience Roblox as a player, not a creator, but many kids will “graduate” into designing their own games.

 2. Why do kids love Roblox?

 Roblox has millions of games that have been created by talented people from all over the world.
-Most kids play in multiplayer mode, which means they can play and interact with real-life friends on virtual “play dates,” or play with people they only interact with on the platform.
-If they get bored with one game, there are always dozens and dozens more to try, and new ones being created and updated every day.
+Kids can play and interact with real-life friends on virtual “play dates,” or play with people they only interact with on the platform.
+If they get bored with one game, there are always millions more to try, and new ones being created and updated every day.

 3. How can I help my child stay safe on Roblox?

 The “rules” for using any game or service are pretty similar.
 Everyone should be respectful of themselves and others, be mindful of what they post, and understand how to use any privacy settings, security tools or blocking and reporting mechanisms.
-Roblox also provides parents with tools to restrict certain activities on the Roblox platform.
+Roblox also provides parents with tools to restrict certain activities, like chat, within the platform.